ffsh/ansible/README.md

 That way Ansible will be able to automatically detect the right ssh key and connect to the server.

 ## hosts
-If you want to deploy to a new gateway you need to add it to the hosts file.
+If you want to deploy to a new gateway you need to add it to the /hosts file in the repo, just compare it to brunsbach and add your own details.

 ## host_vars/$gatewayname.yml
-You need to supply your fastd secret as an encrypted secret, you get the password via the NOC Team.
+You also need to supply your fastd secret as an encrypted secret, you get the password via the NOC Team.

 To create a new fastd secret, execute the following, this will ask you for a password and open an editor.
 ```